-The main function is to ensure that people get a comprehensive health care plan for meeting their day to day needs and in accordance with their daily environment as well.
+The main function is to ensure that people get a comprehensive health care plan to meet their day-to-day needs and in accordance with their daily environment as well.
 Primary health care focuses on establishing social justice and equity for all human beings.

-According to Article 25 of the Universal Declaration of human rights, all human beings possess the right to live with sufficient health facilities for himself and his family members.
+According to Article 25 of the Universal Declaration of Human Rights, all human beings possess the right to live with sufficient health facilities for themselves and their family members.
 This also includes other necessities like food, shelter, clothing, and basic social services as well.

 To overcome all these issues, WHO presented forth very inclusive definitions based on the following key principles:

-1. Fulfilling the health of patients via encompassing preventive and curative both health care services.
+1. Fulfilling the health of patients via encompassing preventive and curative health care services.

-3. In detail analysis of all health determinants like environmental, social, as well as economical.
+3. In-detail analysis of all health determinants like environmental, social, as well as economic.